Theresa Greenfield

-Theresa Greenfield (born October 20, 1963) is an American businesswoman and political candidate.
+Theresa Greenfield (born October 20, 1963) is an American businesswoman, government official, and former political candidate.
 She was the Democratic nominee for the 2020 United States Senate election in Iowa, losing to incumbent Republican Joni Ernst.

 On November 18, 2021, Greenfield was appointed USDA Rural Development director for Iowa.

 Early life and education

 Greenfield was born and raised in Bricelyn, Minnesota, a small city near the Iowa–Minnesota border.
 She was one of five children.
 Her parents raised hogs and grew crops on a small farm, and her father was also a crop dusting pilot.
 She helped with farm jobs such as driving tractors and grain trucks, bailing hay, and feeding hogs; and by the age of 16, assisted in negotiating contract terms and demarcating fields for the family crop-dusting business.

 Greenfield took courses at Iowa Lakes Community College and Iowa State University before graduating from Minnesota State University, Mankato in 1987 with a bachelor's degree in design and human development.